-- That the work performed by the subcontractor must be in accordance with the terms of the Program Year 2022 DOE State Plan and the 2022 Grant Agreement between the WVDED and the subrecipient; - That nothing contained in such subcontract agreement shall impair the rights of the WVDED: - That nothing contained herein, or under the Grant Agreement will create any contractual relation between the subcontractor and the WVDED; - That the subcontractor specifically agrees to be bound by the confidentiality provision found in Section XI.B (4) Personally Identifiable Information set forth in the PY 2022 Grant Agreement; - That the subrecipient will be responsible for ensuring all subcontracted work is performed per Federal and State regulations and policies, including all field guides and technical materials in order to be eligible for reimbursement of the approved work.
-This includes a signoff on the Subcontract Agreement form agreeing to such; - That the subrecipient will ensure that all Federal flow down provisions are included in the subcontract agreement per Federal guidelines; and - The subrecipient, by signing the PY 2022 WVDED/Subrecipient Grant Agreement, agrees to follow all provisions of the State Plan, including but not limited to, production, facilitation, operations, health and safety, and administrative requirements/regulations.
+- 1. That the work performed by the subcontractor must be in accordance with the terms of the Program Year 2023 DOE State Plan and the 2023 Grant Agreement between the WVDED and the subrecipient; - 2.
+That nothing contained in such subcontract agreement shall impair the rights of the WVDED; - 3.
+That nothing contained herein, or under the Grant Agreement will create any contractual relation between the subcontractor and the WVDED; - 4.
+That the subcontractor specifically agrees to be bound by the confidentiality provision found in Section XI.B (4) Personally Identifiable Information set forth in the PY 2023 Grant Agreement; - 5.
+That the subrecipient will be responsible for ensuring all subcontracted work is performed per Federal and State regulations and policies in order to be eligible for reimbursement of the approved work; - 6.
+That the subrecipient will ensure that all Federal flow down provisions are included in the subcontract agreement per Federal guidelines; and - 7.
+The subrecipient, by signing the PY 2023 WVDED/Subrecipient Grant Agreement, agrees to follow all provisions of the State Plan, including but not limited to, production, facilitation, operations, health and safety, and administrative requirements/regulations.
 Grant Agreements are submitted electronically for signature and are returned electronically.
 A handwritten or electronic signature is allowable.
 WVDED conducts an Annual State Plan meeting held in July of the new Program Year to review the new State Plan and Grant Agreements.
 Attendees of this meeting include Executive Directors/Chief Executive Officers, Weatherization Coordinators, and Financial staff.